Esther Wheelwright: Beginning with the Ursulines

 On 18 January 1709 Esther was enrolled as a boarding student in the Ursuline boarding school.
 She proved to be a good student, excelling in music, languages, grammar and embroidery.
 She deepened her interest in Catholicism, especially its mysticism component.
 After being with the Ursulines for 18 months as a pupil, she asked to become a nun.
 Father Bigot, who had spent some time with the girl previously, sponsored her entry and used his influence to get her accepted by the Ursulines.
 He was particularly attached to the young girl, convinced of his own triumph at turning a Puritan girl into a devoted Catholic.
 However, Vaudreuil who had promised her return to her family, intervened and took her back to his residence the following fall with the intention of fulfilling his promise.
 Convinced of her future vocation as a nun, Esther was reluctant to return to her Puritan origins.
-Fortunately for her, the plan did not work out and, in June 1711, she was sent to the Hôtel-Dieu, where she spent several months.
+Vaudreuil's plan did not work out and, in June 1711, she was sent to the Hôtel-Dieu, where she spent several months.
 The place was sheltering other English captives, among whom she met two of her own cousins, Mary Silver and Esther Sayward.
 Although Esther was eventually sent to Trois-Rivières, where the Ursulines were looking forward to having her, the young girl decided she rather preferred to be placed with the Ursulines of Québec City.